-Of the four types of relatives we have reviewed, (7a) has long been known to be the most difficult, whereas (7b) is the easiest (cf. Yngve, 1960; Fodor, Bever & Garrett, 1974).
+Of the four types of relatives we have reviewed, (7a) has long been known to be the most difficult, whereas (7b) is the easiest (cf. Fodor et al., 1974; Yngve, 1960).
 Testing this contrast produced effects in Broca's region in both studies, but the inherent confound precluded the possibility of teasing the MERGE and MOVE factors apart.
 This seemingly intended confound (as well as a host of issues with early data analysis) leads us to exclude the findings derived from these studies from our summary of the neural mechanisms of syntactic processing.